qamarian-sds/sds/Working.md

 __Terms to Note:__

-1. An SDS directory is a directory that uses SDS for organizing its files and sub-directories.
+1. An SDS directory is a directory that uses SDS to organize its files and sub-directories.
 2. "Dir" would mean directory.